The Frenet Frame as a Generalization of the Park Transform: Frenet Frame of Space Curves

 Then the unnormalized orthogonal vectors $\eh{1}, \eh{2}, \dots, \eh{n}$ are obtained as:

 Then, the normalized orthonormal $n-1$ vectors are given by:

 and, finally, the $n$-th vector is defined as:

-where $\wedge$ is the wedge product that can be thought as a generalization of the cross product for vectors with dimensions $n > 3$ \cite{Stoker}, and $\star$ is the Hodge star operator, i.e., an isomorphism between vectors and matrices (bivectors).
+where $\wedge$ is the wedge product that can be thought as a generalization of the cross product for vectors with dimensions $n > 3$ \cite{Stoker}.
 Observe that the wedge product of two vectors is a bivector, hence the need for the Hodge star operator.

 The generalized curvatures are given by:

 with generalized frequencies:

 Defining $\F = [\fv{1}, \fv{2}, \dots, \fv{n}]$, the generalized Frenet-Serret formulas become: